Pinot, Pigs & Poets exceeds $300,000 in support of Completely KIDS

 Save the Date for Next Year: June 1, 2017

 Unique Event Features Fine Wines and Savory Pork Dishes

-Due to the success of Pinot, Pigs & Poets, Completely KIDS has been able to increase the number of children enrolled in the Weekend Food Program, which provides backpacks filled with healthy, child-friendly food to take home every Friday.
-The weekend and after-school food programs fit within the organization’s mission to develop youth and their families through Out-of-School Time and Family Strengthening programs in communities where they live.
-It is the goal of Completely KIDS to nurture Safe, Healthy, Successful and Connected KIDS.
+Due to the event’s success, Completely KIDS has been able to increase the number of children enrolled in the Weekend Food Program, which provides healthy, child-friendly food to take home every Friday.
+The weekend and after-school food programs fit within the organization’s mission to educate and empower kids and families to create a safe, healthy, successful and connected community.

 Completely KIDS program participant Michael, 12, said there are times when there is no food in his house.

 “Sometimes when my mom doesn’t get paid on a Friday, we can’t eat, so we rely on Completely KIDS to have the snack packs,” he said.

 Pinot, Pigs & Poets will return to Happy Hollow Club for an eighth year on June 1, 2017.
 To find out how you can help Completely KIDS, visit completelykids.org.